 What’s with Sheikh Jarrah?

-Our newest correspondent Rachel Avraham is an orthodox Jewess with expertise in Middle East policy and contacts throughout the Arab world including among the Palestinians.
-She is also an excellent journalist.
-A unique combination.
+Our newest correspondent Rachel Avraham is an orthodox Jewess with expertise in Middle East policy and contacts throughout the Arab world including the Palestinians.
+She is also an excellent journalist which is a unique combination.
 As Anat Schneider mentioned, it’s great to have another female voice on the team!
 We love to get reports about people, movements and government policy not reported in the mainstream media.
 Rachel is already getting some nice insights for us this week with Iran’s Connection to the Palestinian Uprising and Ayoob Kara: Israel’s Druze Warrior

 The Jewish Messiah

 Another new writer for Israel Today is Solomon Natar, a young man from Jerusalem with degrees in International Relations, and Jewish Thought from the Hebrew University, Jerusalem.
-He has produced a major work in Hebrew on Jewish Messianism which can help us understand the concept Messiah in Jewish thinking can come to a deeper understanding of what’s new, if anything, in the New Testament description of the Messiah and perhaps gain insights into the Jewish background of Yeshua.”
+He has produced a major work in Hebrew on Jewish Messianism which can help us understand the concept of Messiah in Jewish thinking and a deeper understanding of what’s new, if anything, in the New Testament description of the Messiah and insights into the Jewish background of Yeshua.